 In connection with entering into these agreements, each of Dr. Houston, Mr. Cassidy, Dr. Peck and Dr. Taylor signed a proprietary rights, non-disclosure, developments, non-competition and non-solicitation agreement.
-Under this agreement, each executive officer has agreed not to compete with us during his employment and for a period of one year after the termination of his employment, not to solicit our employees, consultants, or actual or prospective customers or business relations during his employment and for a period of one year after the termination of his employment, and to protect our confidential and proprietary information indefinitely.
-In addition, under this agreement, each executive officer has agreed that we own all inventions that are developed by such executive officer during his employment and that there is a presumption that we own inventions made by the executive officer during a period of six months after the termination of his employment that are related to the executive officer's activities while employed by us.
+Under this agreement, each executive officer has agreed not to compete with us during his employment and for a period of one year after the termination of his employment, not to solicit our employees, consultants, or actual or prospective customers or business relations during his employment and for a period of one year after the termination of one year after the termination of his employment, and to protect our confidential and proprietary information indefinitely.
+In addition, under this agreement, each executive officer has agreed that we own all inventions that are developed by such executive officer during his employment that are related to the executive officer's activities while employed by us.
 Each executive officer also agreed to provide us with a non-exclusive, royalty-free, perpetual license for any prior inventions that such executive officer incorporates into any of our products, processes, research or development programs or other works in the course of such executive officer's employment with us.